akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-5.14.3 Test group 6-3
+## 5.14.3 Test group 6-3

-## 5.14.3.0 Test Group Objective
+### 5.14.3.0 Test Group Objective

 The test group addresses the provision 6-3.

 According to ETSI TS 103 645 [1]/ETSI EN 303 645 [2], withdrawing consent at any time normally involves configuring IoT device and service functionality appropriately.

+### 5.14.3.1 Test case 6-3-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of withdrawing consumers' consent for the processing of personal data.

+#### Test units

-Test units a) For each personal data in IXIT 21-PersData that is processed on the basis of consumers' consent according to "Obtaining Consent", the TL **shall** assess whether the information on "Withdrawing Consent" describes how to withdraw consent to the processing of personal data at any time by configuring IoT device and service functionality appropriately.
+a) For each personal data in IXIT 21-PersData that is processed on the basis of consumers' consent according to "Obtaining Consent", the TL **shall** assess whether the information on "Withdrawing Consent" describes how to withdraw consent to the processing of personal data at any time by configuring IoT device and service functionality appropriately.

+#### Assignment of verdict

 The verdict PASS is assigned if for each category of personal data that is processed on the basis of consumers' consent: